Student Affairs

 Center for Student Support & Advocacy

 The Center for Student Support & Advocacy (The Center) pillar helps students to reach their full potential while at the university by providing educational opportunity and increased cultural awareness through initiatives and services.
 This pillar empowers students by fostering sense of belonging, expanding awareness of resources, and cultivating the ability to navigate the communities in which they live and learn.
-The Center houses several programs including Disability Resources, Pack CARES, Case Management, The Pack Pantry, Study Abroad, National Student Exchange (NSE), International Student Support, College Assistance Migrant Program (CAMP), High School Equivalency Program (HEP), and Cultural programming.
+The Center houses several programs including Disability Resources, Pack CARES, Case Management, The Pack Pantry, Study Abroad, National Student Exchange (NSE), International Student Support, College Assistance Migrant Program (CAMP), High School Equivalency Program (HEP), Cultural programming, Residence Life & Housing, and Student Conduct & Community Standards.

 Holistic Well-being